Is Bitcoin Cash dead?

 No.

-There used to be regular hand-wringing wherever Bitcoin Cash is discussed along the lines of "The project is finished, the Blocksize War is lost, and everyone should give up and sell all their BCH."
+There used to be regular hand-wringing wherever Bitcoin Cash was discussed along the lines of "The project is finished, the Blocksize War is lost, and everyone should give up and sell all their BCH."

 The evidence for this premise essentially boils down to one thing - fiat currency price, which tends to come in three flavours:

-• USD price: "Bitcoin Cash is now at $X, it's over!"
+- USD price: "Bitcoin Cash is now at $X, it's over!"

-• Coinmarketcap.com ranking: "Bitcoin Cash is now rank X, it's over!"
+- Coinmarketcap.com ranking: "Bitcoin Cash is now rank X, it's over!"

-• BTC/BCH ratio: "Look at the ratio against Bitcoin BTC!
+- BTC/BCH ratio: "Look at the ratio against Bitcoin BTC!
 It's now 1 to X!
 The market has spoken and BCH sucks!
 It's over!"

 These complaints come from two key demographics:

-• BTC adopters that feel threatened by Bitcoin Cash: Years of incessant drum-beating that "BCH is dead" is evidently self-disproving, and goes hand-in-hand with smearing the coin as "Bcash".
+- BTC adopters that feel threatened by Bitcoin Cash: Years of incessant drum-beating that "BCH is dead" is evidently self-disproving, and goes hand-in-hand with smearing the coin as "Bcash".
 If BCH was truly dead, there would be no need to spend all day obsessively posting on very active Bitcoin Cash discussion forums about it - much as they don't for any of the other 10 000+ smaller and non-threatening cryptocurrencies (including many that actually have died).

-• Long time BCH adopters that have grown frustrated: Burnt out by the Blocksize War plus the internal drama that lead to Bitcoin SV (BSV) and eCash (XEC) subsequently forking away afterwards, some formerly-optimstic BCH supporters have become myopic to progress in the scene or grown to love the process of resentment and complaining about the past - instead of proactively contributing to the community to build a better future.
+- Long time BCH adopters that have grown frustrated: Burnt out by the Blocksize War plus the internal drama that lead to Bitcoin SV (BSV) and eCash (XEC) subsequently forking away afterwards, some formerly-optimstic BCH supporters have become myopic to progress in the scene or grown to love the process of resentment and complaining about the past - instead of proactively contributing to the community to build a better future.

 To begin with, this obsessive focus on the price (denominated in fiat currency) indicates that these complainers (of both camps) are more interested in considering BCH as a speculative investment (which it is not), instead of as a usable day-to-day currency separated from the fiat economy.
 Until they can make that paradigm shift, they are far better off in the BTC community, which is preoccupied almost entirely by praying for the price to go up.